marhar/duckdb_tools/README.md

 Some handy things for duckdb.

+## obfuscate\_ddb

+Replaces all text fields in a database with hash strings.
+The hash strings are consistent, so keys are preserved, etc.

+WARNING: OVERWRITES THE ORIGINAL DATA, USE THIS ONLY ON A COPY.

+usage:  obfuscate\_ddb.py database-file.ddb

 ## duckwatch -- type SQL in an editor and see the duckdb output.

 Type SQL into an editor, and see the output in another window.
 Handy if you're